-What is Workforce Optimization (WFO)?
+What is Workforce Optimization (WFO) in contact center?

 What does Workforce Optimization (WFO) mean?

 WFO, or workforce optimization, is comprised of different tightly integrated solutions, business processes, and other contact center technologies that aim to optimize and maximize employee productivity and efficiency.

 It's a suite that encompasses different operational aspects that affect business growth.
 It includes various contact center technologies like:

 - Workforce management

 - Quality management